Friday is for Heart Songs

 Today was great, tomorrow will be … only the sovereign Lord knows.

-God mingles prosperity and adversity in our lives so that no prediction on the future is possible.
-Tonight I type away on a blog and tomorrow I could have a heart attack and walk through the gates into eternity.
+Perhaps God mingles prosperity and adversity in our lives so that no prediction of the future is possible.
+Tonight I type away on a blog and tomorrow I could have a heart attack and walk through the portal into eternity.
 I really don’t know what “will come after me.”

 “Lord Jesus, help me to live that way, everyday, till my final day.
 Amen”